Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Discussion

 Despite the improvements our method achieves over existing methods, we also identified several limitations related to our work.
 First of all, our integration approach relies on meaningful potentials extracted from the multi-task network outputs.
 However, the outputs of deep networks may not be well-calibrated \cite{guo2017calibration}.
 Furthermore, we assumed that our networks do not encounter out-of-distribution data during deployment due to the within-scene splits.
 In practice, however, urban mapping and change detection methods may encounter domain shifts when deployed to unseen geographic areas \cite{hafner2022unsupervised, hafner2023semi}.
 Therefore, future work will test the susceptibility of our multi-task integration approach to out-of-distribution data.
 For example, the effectiveness of the MTI module could be improved by explicitly calibrating the segmentation and change outputs of the model, using calibration techniques such as temperature scaling \cite{guo2017calibration}.

 Another limitation of the proposed method is that it requires continuous building labels for training.
 Most popular urban change detection datasets are bi-temporal and feature VHR imagery.
-On the other hand, few urban change detection datasets featuring satellite image time series and corresponding building labels for each image are available.
-Therefore, weakly supervised methods, using partial annotation or less accurate labeling, should be investigated for continuous urban change detection from satellite image time series (e.g., \cite{meshkini2024multi}).
+On the other hand, few urban change detection datasets featuring SITS and corresponding building labels for each image are available.
+Therefore, weakly supervised methods, using partial annotation or less accurate labeling, should be investigated for continuous urban change detection from SITS (e.g., \cite{meshkini2024multi}).